Exploring the benefit of mortgage prepayment

 It's a good idea to make sure that the bank is applying any prepayments correctly.
 More than one person has had a prepayment applied as an "early payment" for the next payment due.
 That will not do you any good.

 There are services that charge to check your balance.
 But it's really not that difficult if you have a copy of the amortization table.
 Based on the previous month's principal owed, the table will tell you how much of your regular payment would go to reducing the principal.
 With that and the amount of your prepayment, you'll be able to calculate the new balance.
-Just verify that amount with the mortgage company by phone or the web.
+Just verify that amount with the mortgage company.